umarmohammed/umarmohammed.github.io/_posts/2017/2017-01-31-inbox-few-how-i-wrangle-my-email.md

 Instead, I set up filters to map this kind of stuff to labels/folders in Gmail.
 You can take advantage of Gmail's intelligence to identify these messages and direct them where you want.

-Using the searches `category:social` and `cateogry:promotions`, you can create Gmail filters to move these to separate labels, skip the inbox, and never mark it as important.
+Using the searches `category:social` and `category:promotions`, you can create Gmail filters to move these to separate labels, skip the inbox, and never mark it as important.
 I direct these to labels called **Notifications** and **Notify**, and this cleans up an amazing amount of what would otherwise land in my Inbox.

 I frequently skim these folders once per day, and mark them read en masse.